harithmanoj/Enhance/README.md

 Code Documentation is Hosted by GitHub Pages [here](https://harithmanoj.github.io/Enhance/index.html)

 The branch master of Enhance repository contains last stable release code.
-For latest features, bugfixes etc, see develop branch or [enhance-develop](https://github.com/harithmanoj/enhance-develop).
+For latest features, bugfixes etc, see develop branch.
+Documentation for develop branch will not be built untill it is released, but documentation will be present as comments in the code itself.

-Documentation of Latest bug fixes and features can be found [here](https://harithmanoj.github.io/enhance-develop/index.html)

 _______________________________________________________________________________
 ## Framework